Broadcast programming: Theming

 A broadcaster may temporarily dedicate all or parts of its schedule over a period of time to a specific theme.
 A well-known instance of a themed lineup is Discovery Channel's annual "Shark Week".
 Themed schedules are a common practice around major holidays—such as Valentine's Day, Halloween, and Christmas—where channels may air episodes of programs, specials, and films that relate to the holiday.
 Channels may also air marathons of their signature programs and film rights to target viewers who are on vacation.

 The U.S. basic cable networks Freeform (25 Days of Christmas, 31 Days of Halloween) and Hallmark Channel are known for broadcasting long-term holiday programming events.
 After experiencing success with its Countdown to Christmas event, Hallmark Channel adopted a practice of dividing its programming into similarly branded "seasons" year-round, which are accompanied by thematically appropriate original series and television films.
 This strategy was part of an effort to position the channel as "a year-round destination for celebrations", and is synergistic with Hallmark Cards' core greeting card and collectibles businesses.

+Turner Classic Movies similarly airs multiple themed programming events throughout the year, including the "Star of the Month" and "Summer Under the Stars"—which both showcase the roles of a specific actor, and "31 Days of Oscar"—which showcases notable nominees and winners at the Academy Awards.

 Time slot

 A show's time slot or place in the schedule could be crucial to its success or failure; generally, earlier prime time slots have a stronger appeal towards family viewing and younger demographics, while later time slots generally appeal more towards older demographics.
 Some time slots, colloquially known as "graveyard slots" or "death slots", are prone to having smaller potential audiences (with one such example in the U.S. being Friday nights), or insurmountable competition from highly rated series.

+Occasionally, some programs may be intentionally "burned off" as filler in death slots or other lesser-viewed time slots in order to fulfill commitments to unsuccessful series.